-- ♦ A force needs two objects where one pushes or pulls the other to make it move.
-Forces are used all of the time to move things and to make ourselves move. - ◆ The rougher the surface the harder it is for an object to move as there is more friction acting between the object and surface. - ◆ Some forces require direct contact between two objects while some forces do not.
-Gravity and magnetism are two examples of forces that do not require contact between two objects to make them move. - ◆ A magnet has a magnetic field around them.
-This is an invisible force that allows them to pull objects towards them or push objects away from them without any direct contact. - ◆ Magnets have two poles-a north pole and south pole.
-Opposite poles will attract and the same poles will repel. - Metals are the only material that is magnetic however not all metals are magnetic.
-Iron and steel are metals that are magnetic.
-Magnets have many uses.
+- ♦ A force needs two objects where one pushes or pulls the other to make it move. - ◆ The rougher the surface the harder it is for an object to move as there is more friction acting between the object and surface. - Some forces require direct contact between two objects while some forces do not.
+Gravity and magnetism are two examples of forces that do not require contact between two objects to make them move. - ◆ A magnet has a magnetic field around it..
+It can pull objects towards them or push objects away from them without any direct contact. - ◆ Magnets have two poles-a north pole and south pole.
+Opposite poles will attract and the same poles will repel. - Metals are the only material that is magnetic however not all metals are magnetic. - Isaac Newton is most famous for his scientific discoveries around gravity.
+Gravity is measured in newton's.

-Vocabulary force A push or pull acting on an object. newton The unit used to measure forces.
-Isaac Newton The first man to explain gravity. friction A force between two surfaces that are sliding, or trying to slide, across each other. gravity A force that pulls everything towards the centre of the Earth. magnet An object which produces a magnetic force to pull objects towards it. magnetic field An area around a magnet where there is a magnetic force which will pull magnetic objects towards it. magnetic A material that is attracted to a magnet. attract Attraction is a force that pulls objects together repel Repulsion is a force that pushes objects away. surface The top layer of something non-magnetic A material that is not attracted to a mag - net.
+Vocabulary force A push or pull acting on an object. newton The unit used to measure forces. friction A force between two surfaces that are sliding, or trying to slide, across each other. gravity A force that pulls everything towards the centre of the Earth. magnetic field An area around a magnet where there is a magnetic force which will pull magnetic objects towards it. magnetic A material that is attracted to a magnet through a magnetic force. attract Attraction is a force that pulls objects together repel Repulsion is a force that pushes objects away. non- magnetic A material that is not attracted to a magnet.